 An evergreen magnolia relative – many consider all Michelia now to be in genus Magnolia – with large leathery leaves and axillary flowers with a dozen or more 3½-inch long, broad white petals with the feel of light kidskin.
+The undersides of the glossy green leaves are a fuzzy rust, providing pleasing contrast.
 The dozens of stamens are arranged spirally on a central core – a reminder that this primitive tree family harks back to the days when conifers were only just beginning to diversify.

 A splendid 25-foot tree at 560 Lemon Street, Menlo Park, is covered with spectacular blossom by early February, while the pale greenish brown ½- by 2-inch flower buds are waiting in abundance in preparation for a long flowering season.
 Another attractive specimen is at Palo Alto’s Gamble Garden Center, in front of the Carriage House.

 Michelia is an important timber tree in the Himalayas.